Quality of life (healthcare)

-In general, quality of life (QoL or QOL) is the perceived quality of an individual's daily life, that is, an assessment of their well-being or lack thereof.
-This includes all emotional, social and physical aspects of the individual's life.
-In health care, health-related quality of life (HRQoL) is an assessment of how the individual's well-being may be affected over time by a disease, disability or disorder.
+In healthcare, quality of life is an assessment of how the individual's well-being may be affected over time by a disease, disability or disorder.

 Measurement

 Early versions of healthcare-related quality of life measures referred to simple assessments of physical abilities by an external rater (for example, the patient is able to get up, eat and drink, and take care of personal hygiene without any help from others) or even to a single measurement (for example, the angle to which a limb could be flexed).

 The current concept of health-related quality of life acknowledges that subjects put their actual situation in relation to their personal expectation.
 The latter can vary over time, and react to external influences such as length and severity of illness, family support, etc. As with any situation involving multiple perspectives, patients' and physicians' rating of the same objective situation have been found to differ significantly.
 Consequently, health-related quality of life is now usually assessed using patient questionnaires.
 These are often multidimensional and cover physical, social, emotional, cognitive, work- or role-related, and possibly spiritual aspects as well as a wide variety of disease related symptoms, therapy induced side effects, and even the financial impact of medical conditions.
 Although often used interchangeably with the measurement of health status, both health-related quality of life and health status measure different concepts.